Skip to main content

 This accessibility statement applies to eequ.org

 This website is run by Eequ Ltd. We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+For example, you should be able to:

-• experience text and elements that are fully responsive when the size of the browser window is changed.
+• Experience text and elements that are fully responsive when resizing the browser window.

-AbilityNet (https://mcmw.abilitynet.org.uk/) has advice on making your device easier to use if you have a disability.
+AbilityNet provides advice on making your device easier to use if you have a disability.

 How accessible this website is